Garðar Thór Cortes: Family, early life and education

 Garðar was born in Reykjavík, Iceland, into a musical family.
 His father, Garðar Cortes Snr., was a world-class tenor who founded the Icelandic Opera, the Reykjavík School of Singing and the Reykjavík Symphony Orchestra.
 According to Garðar, his father had the same stature as Pavarotti and Domingo, and once when he was ill while performing in Oslo, Domingo stepped in for him.
 "He sang the main spinto tenor roles, including Caravadossi [from Tosca], Otello, Alfredo [La traviata] and Canio [Pagliacci].
 He'd go away to sing Otello in Helsinki and he'd be there for several weeks, and he became so homesick he couldn't do it, so he didn't go as far as he should have and stopped."
 His English mother, Krystyna, was a concert pianist who studied at the Royal Academy of Music in London.
 His sister Nanna Maria is an operatic soprano, while his younger brother Aron Axel is studying to become a baritone.
-When commitments permit, the Cortes children perform in the chorus when their father is conducting an opera.
+When commitments permitted, the Cortes children performed in the chorus when their father was conducting an opera.

-Garðar spent six months at a Hertfordshire private school in England when he was aged 9 and 11.
-He insists that there was never any pressure on him to become a singer.
-"At home, mum was always playing piano and dad was singing.
-I'd listen to dad's records of other tenors and whole operas but I also had a huge pile of Bon Jovi, Queen and Shakin' Stevens albums.
-I absolutely loved Prince and when I was 10 I was convinced I wanted to be a pop star.
-Then I got bitten by the acting bug."